What Happens (To Your Work) When You Die?

 Other points to consider when thinking of your succession plan (as it is known) are:

-• Be clear about your intentions with the business for after you die
+• Be clear about your intentions with your business/practice/service for after you die

-• Do you want the business to continue after you die?
+• Do you want it to continue after you die?
 If so, how, and with whom at the helm?

 • Who do you want to have access to any business bank accounts?